kunilovskaya/kunilovskaya.github.io/_pages/about.md

 I have extensive experience in setting up manual annotation experiments.

 My research interests have shifted from corpus- and feature-based approaches to ML, modelling and representation learning.
-In the past few years, I was involved in computational humanities projects.
+In the past few years, I was involved in several computational humanities projects.

 **Keywords:**
 <ul>